willyneutron/AngularDev/readme.md

 ----------

-Automation for building a basic Angular dev environment in a Vagrant VM based on Yeoman Angular Genrator.
+Automation for building a basic Angular dev environment in a Vagrant VM based on Yeoman Angular Generator.
 The VM is based in a Ubuntu Trusty Server (14.04 LTS) base box, but the provisioning script should work in any Debian-based distribution.

 All basic dependencies of Yeoman Generator are installed such as NodeJS, NPM, Ruby, Compass